 So, once we have candidates that pass the assessment, the rest of the hiring process consists first of a brief phone screening designed to put the candidate under the same sorts of pressure that they would face in real life selling situations.
-This quickly sorts out the real salespeople from the estimated 74% of salespeople that suck, those that go from one failure to the next their entire careers.
+This quickly sorts out the real salespeople from the estimated 74% of salespeople that should not be in sales, those that go from one failure to the next their entire careers.